-Current Musicology 2022-23
+Current Musicology 2023-24

 Module - Semester 1

 A fairly late addition to the concert of academic disciplines, musicology is defined as ‘the study of music’ broadly understood.
 Simple though this specification sounds, music as an object of study has elicited a variety of different methodological approaches, both intrinsic to the musicology (analysis) and imported from other disciplines (philology, literary criticism, aesthetics, sociology, anthropology, and acoustics etc.).
 The course intends to make students familiar with a range of methodologies and methodological debates which have a vital impact on current research undertaken in the field (e.g. historiography, analysis, ‘new musicology’, gender, structuralism and post-structuralism, authenticity).

 Selected readings of scholarly writing serve a dual purpose: Firstly, they are used to establish the key concepts and approaches characteristic of the individual approaches and thus pave the way for an understanding even of jargon-ridden texts.
 Secondly, they form the basis of a critical assessment, which recognises the historical conditioning of methodologies and seeks to evaluate their benefits and limitations.
 This look behind the scenes of musicological discourse will prepare students for a reflective use of methodologies in their own research.
 The practice of critical discourse will be developed by discussion sessions on seminal and controversial methodological approaches, in which students take the lead.